nayutaco/lns_arduino_library/setup_backup_restore.md

        ![backup](images/bs05.jpg)

     4. Upload the file
         Confirm the name you selected is correct and click 'upload' button.
+        The file name needs not to start from 'lnshield_*', but its file extension must to be '.tar.gz'.
        ![backup](images/bs06.jpg)

     5. Update DB